NaturalIntelligence/fast-xml-parser/README.md

 * **attributeNamePrefix** : Identify attributes with this prefix otherwise treat them as a tag.
-* **attrNodeName**: Identify attributes with this name when they are grouped under single property.
+* **attrNodeName**: Identify attributes when they are grouped under single property.
 * **ignoreAttributes** : Don't check for attributes.
 Treats everything as tag.
 * **encodeHTMLchar** : encodes values (except cdata values) when writing to XML.
 * **cdataTagName** : If specified, parse matching tag as CDATA